cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 let's say I would like to know whether there exists integers
 \\(a, b, c\\) such that \\(3a^{2} -2ab -b^2c = 7\\).
 Using
-the SMT-standard format, I can encode the question as the query below, where the `declare-fun` command creates a variable (a 0-arity function), the `assert` command states the equation as a constraint.
+the SMT-standard format, I can encode the question as the query below, where the `declare-fun` command creates a variable (i.e., a function with no argument), the `assert` command states the equation as a constraint.
 More generally, an SMT query may contain multiple assertions, and the `check-sat` command checks if the query context, i.e., the _conjunction_ of the